 The primary objective of tranche 2 is to generate income while pursuing capital appreciation opportunities.

-Besides PP, our Balanced Income Portfolio invests in high-quality and low-volatility dividend-paying stocks and strategically layers an exposure to investment-grade bonds.
+Our Balanced Income Portfolio invests in high-quality and low-volatility dividend-paying stocks and strategically layers an exposure to investment-grade bonds.
 The result is a stable, income-producing portfolio.

 Tranche 3 (“T3”) represents the projected net cash flow needs for year 11 and beyond: